nurlanua/nurlanua.github.io/index.md

 * Excellent customer service skills , displayed in a retail department store and fine dining restaurant.
 * Fluent in English, Russian, and Kyrgyz.
 * Confidently engage with customers from different cultural backgrounds.
-* A strong work ethic , demonstrated through my night shift employment with newspaper delivery, taking initiative with tasks in my retail sales position.
+* A strong work ethic , demonstrated through my night shift employment with newspaper delivery.
+* Initiative with tasks in my retail sales position.
-* Hard work and professionalism as a landscape technician.
+* Hard working and professional as a landscape technician.

 ## Experience
 #### Gas Bar Attendant
-Shell / Safeway Gas Bar, Winnipeg
-<div style="text-align: right"> September 2018 - Present </div>
+Shell / Safeway Gas Bar, Winnipeg <div style="text-align: right"> September 2018 - Present </div>
 * Process sales transactions, using Shell and Safeway point of sale systems.
 * Experience with cash handling, debit/credit card machine, refunds, and gift cards.
 * Maintain merchandise, such as keeping products up to date and restocking when needed.
 * Interact with customers and answer customer inquiries, with a friendly and helpful attitude.

 #### Landscape Technician
-Alladins Landscape Design, Winnipeg
-<div style="text-allign: right">June 2017 - August 2018</div>
+Alladins Landscape Design, Winnipeg <div style="text-allign: right">June 2017 - August 2018</div>
 * Responsible to inspect all equipment, vehicles and trailers for any malfunctions.
 * Knowledge of operating lawn mowers, string trimmers and various hand tools.
 * Strength and Endurance developed through working 8-10 hours per day.